Crispy baked cauliflower drenched in a sweet Hawaiian huli huli sauce, these tasty vegan cauliflower bites are the PERFECT appetizer or side dish!

 - pineapple chunks

-In a small mixing bowl, whisk together all ingredients for the sauce.
+- In a small mixing bowl, whisk together all ingredients for the sauce.
 Transfer to a small saucepan.
 Cover and bring to a bubble on low-medium heat.
-Reduce heat and whisk frequently until the sauce is thick (about 30 minutes)
+Reduce heat and whisk frequently until the sauce is thick (about 10 minutes).
+Set aside

-In a medium-sized mixing bowl, combine almond milk and flour.
+- In a large mixing bowl, combine almond milk and flour.
 Whisk to combine.
+The batter should be thick and pourable like a cake batter.
+Add more milk or flour if needed.
 Add cauliflower and mix with a rubber spatula until cauliflower is evenly coated.

-Remove from the oven and let cool for 5 minutes.
-Transfer to mixing bowl and mix with remaining sauce.
-Top with chopped cilantro, pineapple chunks.
-Serve warm.
+- Remove from the oven and let cool for 5 minutes.
+Transfer to mixing bowl and mix with remaining sauce and pineapple chunks.
+Top with chopped cilantro and serve warm!

 Huli huli sauce was adapted from Pineneedles in my Salad